Anti-Inflammatory Diet Plan →

 Instructions

-1. Mix your chickpea (garbanzo bean) flour, 2 tbsp olive oil, water, and seasonings together in a bowl.
+1. Mix your chickpea (garbanzo bean) flour, 2 tablespoon olive oil, water, and seasonings together in a bowl.
 Whisk until smooth.
 It’s best to let it sit for 15-20 minutes at room temperature.

 2. While the batter is sitting, preheat oven to broil.
 Place your pan in the oven to heat for 10 minutes.